ironhack-labs/lab-intro-node/README.md

 ### sum()

 The `sum()` method should return the sum value of the array.

-At this point, we will not tell you anything else, so go ahead and check the corresponding test and see if there's anything else to be added.
-You can do this developer! :heart:
+At this point, we won't tell you anything else.
+Just go ahead and check the corresponding test and see if anything else needs to be added.
+You can do this! :heart:

 ### average()

 The `average()` method should return the average value of the array.

-The same as above, check the corresponding test to see if there's anything else to be added.
+Just as before, check the corresponding test to see if there's anything else that needs to be added.

 And you reached the end!